oyeatts/maya-ceramics-classification/README.md

 classification-code.py is an earlier version of this project with only two localities.
 Use the 2.0 version for more extensive locality classifications.

-For a walkthrough of the process used check out the walk
+For a walkthrough of the process used check out the jupyter_walkthrough.ipynb notebook.